-Proposed Recommendation for Committee | October, 25 2017
+Proposed Recommendation from Committee of the Whole | October 25, 2017

-Marketable permits are a type of government-created license that regulates the level of a particular activity.1 Often, they ration the use of a resource (for instance, clean air by limiting pollution, fisheries by limiting fish catch, or the electromagnetic spectrum by allocating it among various uses), but they may also be used to satisfy affirmative obligations to engage in an activity (such as requirements to produce renewable energy).
-Marketable permits are distinguishable from other regulatory permits in that they can be bought or sold independently of any real property or other interest.2 Because marketable permits are alienable, it is particularly important to define their longevity and the privileges conveyed by their ownership, so that parties will have a well-defined understanding of exactly what it is that they are purchasing.

-Marketable permitting programs generally fall into one of three types.3 In "cap-and-trade" programs, regulators set a limit, or cap, on the total amount of activity that can take place.
+1 Marketable permits are a type of government-created license that regulates the level of a 2 particular activity.
+1 Often, they ration the use of a resource (for instance, clean air by limiting 3 pollution, fisheries by limiting fish catch, or the electromagnetic spectrum by allocating it among 4 various uses), but they may also be used to satisfy affirmative obligations to engage in an activity 5 (such as requirements to produce renewable energy).
+Marketable permits are distinguishable 6 from other regulatory permits in that they can be bought or sold independently of any real 7 property or other interest.
+2 Because marketable permits are alienable, it is particularly important 8 to define their longevity and the privileges conveyed by their ownership, so that parties will 9 understand exactly what it is that they are purchasing.
+10 Marketable permitting programs generally fall into one of three types.
+3 In "cap-andtrade" programs, regulators set a limit, or cap, on the total amount of activity that can take place.
 For example, the cap could be total tons of a pollutant, total number of fish that can be caught, or total number of airport landing slots.
-A "rate-based trading" program is similar, but instead of capping the total amount of a regulated activity, agencies limit the relative amount of activity per
+A "rate-based trading" program is similar, but instead of